 U.S. Education Secretary Betsy DeVos issued an order this week, removing protections for people with federal student loans.

-, released Tuesday, DeVos cited a “lack of consistent objectives” and cost of oversight as her reasons for ditching the previous administration's plan.
+In a memo, released Tuesday, DeVos cited a ?lack of consistent objectives? and cost of oversight as her reasons for ditching the previous administration's plan.

 Analysts say the DeVos memo could increase the likelihood of borrowers defaulting on their loans.
 They also warn that the rollback sends the message to student loan servicers' that protecting borrowers is no longer a priority.

 Analysts recommend that borrowers do more research for themselves and not rely on the student loan servicing companies to offer the best options.

 In a 2015 report, the Consumer Finance Protection Bureau, a federal agency that deals with consumer protection, recommended the Department of Education set a framework to improve student loan servicing practices.

 Suggestions included recommending consistent standards for the student loan servicing market, strengthening servicer communications, as well as, increased accountability and providing the public with access to information on student loan performance.